RayBB/openlibrary-docs/Help-and-Support.md

 - Why can't I borrow this book?
 - I'm having a different problem borrowing books

-### I'm having trouble Signing-Up
+### I'm having trouble Signing-Up or Signing-In
 - The captcha is not working
 - My username is taken
 - It's not accepting my password
-- I' having a different problem signing-up
+- I' having a different problem with my account

-### There's book data which needs to be fixed
+### I need help correcting book data
 - There are books or authors which need to be merged

-### I'm a developer and I have questions
+### I'm a developer
-- ...
+- Can I use Open Library APIs for my project?

 ### Other common questions
 - I want to delete my library account